Cosmetic Dentistry Q & A

 There’s no cut-and-dried answer to this question, as your needs will differ from those of others.
 Dr. Steier views her role as a partner in helping you create your best possible smile.
 To that end, she works with you to discuss the pros and cons of various approaches.

 For example, if you only need to correct some areas of discoloration and a small chip on a front tooth, a set of dental veneers might be your best option.
-On the other hand, if you have a tooth that is discolored and has a large filling, then a crown could address both the shading and provide structural support for that tooth.
+On the other hand, if you have a tooth that is discolored and has a large filling, then bonding could address both the shading and provide structural support for that tooth.

 In many cases, a combination of procedures is the best way to create your optimal smile.
 Those procedures can be done all at once or over a more extended period.
+Cosmetic procedures do not require major reconstructive procedures, and are usually very quick and painless.

 Is cosmetic dentistry expensive?